DelfinoRT/CompTIA-Sec-SY0-601-In-Depth-Study-Notes/Part 1 - Threats, Attacks, and Vulnerabilities/Chapter 04 - Network Attack Indicators.md

 Is an interpreter that processes shell commands on Linux systems.
 Bash takes commands in plaintext format and calls OS services to perform the specified tasks. this enables complete automation of a Linux environment and is therefore valuable to system administrators and attackers alike.
-Thread actors use bash to search through the systems and perform tasks on Linux.
+Threat actors use bash to search through the systems and perform tasks on Linux.

 🟢 **Macros (short for "macro instruction")**